Real Estate Agent Salary

 Factors That Influence Real Estate Agent Salary

-Unlike almost any other profession, you have a lot of control over how much money you make as a real estate agent.
+As we have shared before, any any company the agent and the broker h have a lot of control over how much money you make as an agent.
 Here are some of the top factors that contribute to your earnings.

 The Time You Put In

 Not all property is created equal.
-As such, some real estate niches are just more profitable than others for agents.
+As such, than others for agents.
 This could be due to volume of sales, higher price tags, or other factors.
 Commercial real estate has the highest average earnings (around $91,000 annually).
-Other top earning markets to consider include green properties, investments (especially international), and buyers who are relocating.Of course, niche values will vary from location to location.
+Other top earning markets to consider include green properties, investments (especially international), and buyers who are relocating for a higher salary .Of course, niche values will vary from location to location.
 So your best bet is to research your area closely to find opportunities that are both lucrative and available.
 The more you can become an expert in your niche and establish yourself as the go-to agent in your area, the higher your real estate salary will grow.